-All projects under the green finance framework follow EDP's Environmental and Social Policies, which are publicly available on the company's website.
-For more details on EDP ESG management, please see the "Additional contribution to sustainability considerations" section below.
+All projects in the Green Portfolio follow EDP's Environmental and Social Policies, which are publicly accessible on the company's website.
+For more details on EDP's ESG management, please see the "Additional contribution to sustainability considerations" section above.